kurshidyalavarthi/data-assessment-data-engineer-main/README.md

             }
         ]
         Note: that each dictionary will represent a record and the keys of the dictionary MUST match the keys above in order to be added to the database.

     Returns: None
     """
     # Load Data Into Table
     logging.info('Loading Data in SQLite Database...')
     insert_Table_ats(dataset)

 ```

-Your job will be to complete the extraction code to load data from the three companies, write the appropriate transformations, and let the code load the data into a sqlite database.
-For illustrative purposes, the extraction function has a dummy dataset hardcoded so that you may follow its evolution through the code as it exists.

-    Hint:  Use the dummy dataset as a checkpoint between writing the load function(s) and the transform function(s).
-One could choose to use the dummy dataset to write the transforms before working on the extraction or visa versa.

-While the objective of data extraction seems straightforward (extract the data from the `csv`, `xlsx`, and `json` formats, put it in a format that looks like the dummy dataset), the transformations the data requires are more open to interpretation.
-To add some guidelines, the transformations we would like the data to undergo (order determined by you) is as follows:
+While the objective of data extraction seems straightforward (extract the data from the `csv`, `xlsx`, and `json` formats using pandas DataFrame).

-* Common Status Mapping - The data includes the applicant’s status for each row.
-Each ATS uses their own unique but obvious convention for the status states.
-Please map them to a common set of states so that in the final database, the set of states is the same, regardless of the source ATS.
-* Quarantine - Some of the records will contain anomalies that are not possible to alleviate (for the purposes of this exercise).
-Devise and execute a rubric by which these anomalous records can be quarantined.
-Examples of this are limited to:
-  * We assume all applicants’ phone numbers are US and 10 digits long (area code + 7 digit number), some will be more or less.
-  * Emails that are missing obvious elements (i.e. `@` , or a `.com`)
+The following transformations are applied in the same order
+* Common Status Mapping -  Regardless of the source application status column will be in lower case, no trailing spaces and no underscores
+* Quarantine -
+  * Identifies records that have "phone" length not equal to either 10 or 11
+  * Identifies records that have invalid format of "email" i.e., "string1@string2.string3"
+  * Managing quarantined options
+    1. we can write the records to a remote location where business can access for further investigation
+    2. Write to another table in the data lake/repository
 * Normalization of data
-  * Reformat the phone numbers to a 10 character long alphanumeric string (i.e. 3 digit area code, 3 digit exchange code and 4 digit subscriber number - `9221234567`).
-This typically involves removing the `+` or `00` in front of the number and the digits in the front that represent the country code (we assume all numbers  in the data are US and start with either +1 or 001)
+  * Transforms the "phone" using Regex that matches a number comprised of either 10 digits, or 11 digits if the first number is 1

-Once the extraction and transformations are complete and provided that the data matches the format depicted by the dummy data, the data will then be loaded into a sqlite database.
-No candidate input is necessary for the loading function
+Once the extraction and transformations are completed and before loading to the database, the pandas Dataframe is transformed into list of dictionaries (the format depicted by the dummy data), then be loaded into a sqlite database.

 ### Part Two - Analysis

-Now put yourself in the shoes of the Analyst that would be analyzing this data and that has access to the database where you loaded the data.
-Write two SQL queries against the data that you loaded into the database from Part One - ETL Design that return
+Now write two SQL queries against the data that you loaded into the database from Part One - ETL Design that return
 1. The distribution of final applicant states, on a per company basis and include the result.
 1. The distribution of applicant states, prior to disqualification, for the applicants that were disqualified.

-The following code excerpt from `src/docker/src/entrypoint.py` is wired to execute on the sqlite db from part one.
-All that is necessary is to fill the query variables and the code will print the query and the result at execution!
-More information about supported SQL functions is available at https://docs.ponyorm.org/api_reference.html#queries-and-functions
+The following solution excerpt from `src/docker/src/entrypoint.py` is wired to execute on the sqlite db from part one.

-> If you wish to leverage something other than PonyORM, the generated and complete sqlite file is accessible at `data/gen` folder, and you could (for instance) leverage pandas' sql functionality instead)

 ```
 @pipeline.task(depends_on=load_data)